Flag

 Advances in artificial intelligence are poised to deepen our understanding through metacognitive reflection.
 This piece discusses how AI not only accelerates the research process by identifying patterns and clustering insights but also prompts deeper thought on overlooked or underappreciated findings.

-One of the best parts of building experiments in public is how the ideas can evolve by others.
+One of the best parts of building experiments in public is how the ideas can evolve through others.
 When we recently shared a video of how AI can help metacognition in the classroom, someone reached out to us to say that this might also be relevant in UX research.

-Though this might be obvious to outsiders, we were knee-deep in thinking about classroom interactions so we missed this idea.
+Though this might be obvious to outsiders, we were knee-deep in thinking about classroom interactions, so we missed this idea.
 Taking a step back, it actually does make a lot of sense.

 In any research, metacognition — thinking about your own thinking — has always been crucial for ensuring your outputs are well-considered and lack bias.
-In design, this capacity is what enables designers to course correct when they are leaning too much into their own worldviews.
+In design, this capacity is what enables designers to course-correct when they are leaning too much into their own worldviews.
 It’s a critical skill for creating user-centered designs.
 With advances in AI, there’s growing potential to combine AI’s ability to process vast amounts of qualitative data with metacognitive reflection.
 However, it’s important to approach these possibilities thoughtfully.

 Dovetail, one of our favorite UX research tools, has shared its vision of AI, emphasizing AI’s capacity to accelerate research by clustering insights and automating theme detection.
 This efficiency could shorten the time between research and its demonstration of value, potentially increasing companies’ willingness to invest in UX.
 However, with this speed comes the risk of bias or missed insights.
-While Dovetail clearly states the value of human oversight, we were curious about what the oversight can look like, and how it would behave.
+While Dovetail clearly states the value of human oversight, we were curious about what the oversight can look like and how it would behave.

 We see AI’s role in UX research going beyond acceleration — it has the potential to help researchers think deeper, by not only identifying patterns but also prompting reflection on missed or underappreciated insights.